nblkmal/portfolio/content/articles/bootcamp.md

 ---

-## Challenges
+# Challenges
+Some challenges that I think can be addressed for my future reference;
 * Explaining complex backend concepts in **simple, non-intimidating terms**
 * Ensuring beginners understood **how parts connect**, not just how to code them
 * Managing time while covering both development and deployment within four weeks

-These challenges influenced the decision to simplify certain architectural patterns while preserving correct mental models.
+These challenges influenced my decision to simplify certain architectural patterns while preserving correct mental models.

 ---

-## Outcomes & Impact
+# Outcomes & Impact
+Happily to come until the end of the bootcamp where -
 * **100% of participants** successfully deployed a live Laravel application
 * Students gained confidence in explaining full application flow
 * Learners moved beyond "tutorial-only" knowledge into **real project ownership**

 The bootcamp demonstrated that with the right structure and guidance, beginners can meaningfully engage with real-world backend development.

+Hopefully this bootcamp has sparked some confidence in the participants to explore more on code!

 ---

-## Reflection
+# Reflection

-This project reinforced my interest in **sharing practical engineering knowledge** — breaking down complex systems into approachable steps without losing their real-world relevance.
+This project reinforced my interest in **sharing practical engineering knowledge**, breaking down complex systems into approachable steps without losing their real-world relevance.

 It also strengthened my ability to: